clux/js-talk-cisco/TALK.md

 so as ridiculous as this is, it is at least consistent.

 ### RegExp
-Regular expressions are actually very good in JS and every RegEx instance has a `test` method that takes a string.
+Regular expressions are actually very good in JS, you create them simply delimeted by slashes or with `new RegEx` if you need a variable one.
+Every RegEx instance has a `test` method that takes a string.

-This is somewhat confusing because expression `match` and `replace` methods exist on `String.prototype` instead of this, and you can never really remember which ones are where.
+This is somewhat confusing because the related `match` and `replace` methods exist on `String.prototype` instead of this, and you can never really remember which ones are where.

 But hey **SLIDE**.
 True story.